Wormholes with Ends of the World: 3D gravity model

 Next, let us review the action that accounts for conical defects to model bulk scalar primaries with $0<h<c/24$, which is a well-established result in AdS$_3$/CFT$_2$ (see e.g.~\cite{FKW14}).
 It is given by

 where $\gamma_{ab}$ is the induced metric, and $\eta_i$ is related to the corresponding bulk scalar operator dimension in the dual BCFT for each conical defect $\mathcal{C}_i$ via \eqref{eq:etadim}.
-Here is a sketch of it:
+For example, in Euclidean AdS, one can have a conical defect along an axis of symmetry:

-When we compute observables in the BCFT ensemble such as the example in Section~\ref{ssec:obs}, we will require that these conical defects extend between bulk operator insertions (or end on EOW branes as punctures, as we explain later).
-More precisely, for each conical defect with label $i$, we enforce that it extends from bulk operator $\phi_i$ and ends at another bulk operator $\phi_i$ (or an EOW brane), in either one or two different copies of BCFT.
+When we compute observables in the BCFT ensemble such as the example in Section~\ref{ssec:obs}, we will require that these conical defects extend between bulk operator insertions (or end on EOW branes, as we explain later).
+More precisely, for each conical defect with label $i$, we enforce that it extends from bulk operator $\phi_i$ and ends at another bulk operator $\phi_i$, in either one or two different copies of BCFT.
 Geometrically, since BCFTs live at the asymptotic boundaries of $\CM$, conical defects extend from infinity and are infinitely long.
 Incidentally, the conical defects model heavy particles in AdS${}_3$, and their trajectories can be obtained from minimizing their actions.

 On shell, the total angle around the defect is $2 \pi(1-2 \eta_i)$, so $\eta_i$ is also proportional to the deficit angle of the on-shell geometry.

 In our situation, where the asymptotic boundaries are themselves bordered 2D surfaces, we need some dynamical codimension-one objects in the bulk to account for the extra degrees of freedom from the borders.
 A natural object to consider is the EOW brane, proposed in \cite{Takayanagi11,FTT11} to model the holographic dual of a single BCFT.
 The action for the EOW brane $Q$ is given by